kyma-project/website/content/blog-posts/2019-10-24-graphql-on-kyma/index.md

   - "/blog/2019-10-24-graphql-on-kyma"
 ---

 In 2012, GraphQL was released to the public by Facebook.
-While this is quite some time ago, the GraphQL community grew larger and stronger over the years.
+While this was quite some time ago, the GraphQL community grew larger and stronger over the years.
 If you still have not heard about GraphQL, it is a query language and execution engine - and many who got in touch with GraphQL now question REST as the predominant API style.

 This guest post will give you a little introduction to GraphQL and then outline how we successfully prototyped a GraphQL integration with Kyma.